 One of the most frequently asked questions is about the scales on Weston meters and the Weston film speed, and how to tell if the meter is accurate.

 With modern films and cameras, setting the film speed is something you don't have to worry about - you just buy an ISO 400 film for general use, or perhaps ISO 200 or even 100.
-The speed is encoded onto the film canister, the camera picks it up, and all the rest is automatic. back in the 1940s, film manufacturers were optimistic in varing degrees about their film and their published speeds were just not trustworthy.
-Westons were making very accurate exposure meters and they didn't want to jepodise things by relying on inaccurate speed ratings.
+The speed is encoded onto the film canister, the camera picks it up, and all the rest is automatic.
+Back in the 1940s, film manufacturers were optimistic in varing degrees about their film and their published speeds were just not trustworthy.
+Weston were making very accurate exposure meters and they didn't want to jeopardise things by relying on inaccurate speed ratings.
 So, they came up with their own and published their Weston Speed for all the popular films of the day.
 How do the Weston speeds translate to todays ISO or even DIN ratings?

 Then we have the numbers on the Weston dials - what do they mean?

 Firstly the dials.

 Up to the Master IV the scale on the dial is in cd/ft2 - foot candles, now known as Lumens.
 Starting with the III, Weston started to use arbitrary numbers.
 With the baffle open, the scale is from 0.2 to 50 and with the baffle closed, 25 - 1600.
 Note the overlap - it's usually best to use the baffle-open in this overlapping area as the meter is more accurate there.

 Now the Film Speeds.